 Ranking Factor #4: Content Length

-Content length is one of the most important ranking factors for SEO.
+With this in mind, content length is one of the most important ranking factors for SEO.
 The longer your content is, the more likely it is that people will find it relevant and useful.
 That’s because longer content usually contains more keywords and phrases that people are searching for.
 And, as a result, longer content tends to rank higher in search engine results pages (SERPs).

 Of course, not all long-form content is created equal.
 To rank well, your content must be both informative and engaging.
 It should also be free of spelling and grammatical errors.
 So, while there’s no magic number for how long your content should be, aim for quality over quantity.